Traición (TV series)

 Traición (lit.
 'Treason') is a Spanish drama television series produced by RTVE in collaboration with Bambú Producciones.
 It aired on La 1 from 2017 to 2018.

 Premise

 Julio Fuentes (Helio Pedregal), the patriarch of the Fuentes family, has the clan gathered to announce that he is terminally ill.
-He also informs the members of his family that he has an illegitimate child and that he has ordered the cancellation of plans to merge his law firm with an English firm.
+He also informs the family that he has an illegitimate child and that he has ordered the cancellation of plans to merge his law firm with an English firm.
 Then the family relations begin to fall apart.